-It is absolutely essential that you have at least a pair of good work boots or ‘hiking’ boots as part of your overall preparedness.
+It’s essential to have at least a pair of good work boots as part of your overall prepping / preparedness.
 Why?
 Because the best boots are those which will hold up under the stress of hard use and will stand the test of time.
 It’s important.

 I cannot emphasize enough the fact that there are some things that are worth spending the extra money on, and good boots are one of them.